jgreenrise/Algorithms/src-markdown/recursion/cci_8_6_towerOfHanoi.md

 The Tower of Hanoi algorithm is a classic recursive puzzle that involves moving a stack of disks from one rod to another, subject to the constraint that only one disk can be moved at a time, and no disk can be placed on top of a smaller disk.
 The algorithm follows a recursive approach to break down the problem into smaller subproblems.
 ![Tower of Hanoi Animation](https://math.ucdavis.edu/~romik/data/uploads/misc/th/hanoi-anim.gif)

+## Base Conditions

+- If there is only 1(n=1) disk, move from source to destination
+- If n > 1,
+  - Move n-1 disks from source to aux
+  - Move 1 disk from source to destination
+  - Move n-1 disks from aux to destination

 ## Challenges

 The challenges associated with the Tower    of Hanoi problem include:

 - Understanding the recursive nature of the algorithm.
 - Optimizing the algorithm for larger inputs.